directus/directus/docs/getting-started/support.md

 ### But this is an emergency, my very important project requires it now!

-We understand, and are here to help.
+We understand and are here to help.
 If you need something prioritized, you can reach out to us to discuss [premium support](#basic-and-premium-support), [sponsoring expedited fixes](#expedited-fixes) or [commissioning new features](#commissioned-features).